jvassev/ansinetes/README.md

 * Linux or Mac
 * Docker running locally (there will be volumes being host-mounted)
 * Vagrant (only if you're going to use it)
+* Some CoreOS'es idling around and you can ssh into them using a private key

 # Install
 ```bash